BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

             return params

 - **Preflight and Execute Methods:** These are crucial methods where your filter's logic will reside.
+The preflight_impl() is called every time an input parameter is modified in the user interface therefor the preflight_impl should run as fast as possible.
+The execute_impl() method is where the actual work that your filter performs is kept.

     .. code-block:: python